kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 **How can I contact Webba Booking support?**
 Visit our WordPress plugin [support forum](https://wordpress.org/support/plugin/webba-booking-lite/) or send us a message on our [website's contact form](https://webba-booking.com/contact-us/).
 Our team will be happy to answer any of your questions!

+** How can I report security bugs? **
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/webba-booking-lite)

 == Changelog ==

+5.0.14

+05/10/2023

+Bugfix: minor bugfix

 5.0.11